Programmable Dynamic Phase Control of a Quasiperiodic Optical Lattice: Phase Control

 \section{Phase Control}

 By controlling the phases of four lattice beams relative to the reference beam, we have access to four degrees of freedom.
-Two degrees of freedom can be thought of as translations of the quasicrystal, and will be explored in Section \ref{sec:trans}, and the remaining degrees of freedom can be thought of as phasonic transformations of the quasicrystal, and will be explored in Section \ref{sec:phason}.
+Two degrees of freedom can be thought of as translations of the quasicrystal, which we explore in Section \ref{sec:trans}.
+The remaining degrees of freedom can be thought of as phasonic transformations of the quasicrystal, which we explore in Section \ref{sec:phason}.